 - Slice all the potatoes and immerse them in the water.

 - The potatoes should look translucent after the blanching process is done.

 - Gently mix very well so that the oil coats the potato slices evenly.
-You can also add 2 tbsp oil.
+You can also add 2 tablespoons oil.

 - Do keep a check as oven temperatures vary.
-I baked potato chips in batches since I have small oven.
+I baked potato chips in batches since I have a small oven.